Customizing my open source PHP framework for web development

 Compatibility

-Codeignitor is compatible with many leading software applications like PHP, MySQL, MariaDB, phpMyAdmin, Apache, OpenBSD, XSLT, SQLite, and more.
-A number of companies prefer to use Codeignitor products for their website requirements because they are easy to work with and integrate.
+Codeigniter is compatible with many leading software applications like PHP, MySQL, MariaDB, phpMyAdmin, Apache, OpenBSD, XSLT, SQLite, and more.
+A number of companies prefer to use Codeigniter products for their website requirements because they are easy to work with and integrate.
 If you're not comfortable creating your own website, you can find many developers and design agencies that provide custom web development services.

 Other features

-Codeignitor allows businesses to have a complete package for PHP development that will offer the right combination of power, flexibility, and performance.
+Codeigniter allows businesses to have a complete package for PHP development that will offer the right combination of power, flexibility, and performance.
 So far, I am very pleased with our website and I have continuously upgraded and added new features along the way.
-I look forward to discovering what else I can do with our website using Codeignitor.
+I look forward to discovering what else I can do with our website using Codeigniter.
 Could it be right for you too?

 1 Comments